WeblateOrg/weblate/docs/user/profile.rst

 by filling them out, you're giving us consent to share this data wherever your user profile appears.

-The commit e-mail will be used instead of your account e-mail in version control commits.
+The private commit e-mail will be used instead of your account e-mail in version control commits.
 Use this to avoid leaking your real e-mail there.
 Be aware that using different e-mail can disconnect your contributions on other servers (for example your contributions will no longer link to your profile on GitHub).